Chapter 04

 Percussion: timpani, cymbals, snare drum, bass drum, and sometimes other instruments such as the xylophone, triangle, etc.

-The orchestra has a conductor, who interprets the score, guides the performance and coordinates the musicians.
-He uses a baton to mark time and give cues about dynamics and musical expression.
+Conductor: The orchestra has a conductor, who interprets the score, guides the performance and coordinates the musicians.
+He uses a baton to mark time and give instructions on musical dynamics and expression.

 Repertoire: